tytydraco/yessleep/out/I_got_a_job_as_a_runner_at_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway_Tip_for_runners_Never_EVER_piss_of_a_Buggie.md

 "You are walking around like a zombie," Jun said, slumping down opposite me.
 Jun was the explosion of ADHD I needed to pluck me from my own mind.

 I met him in my freshman year, and since then we had been inseparable.
-Fee Sutton was half Korean on his mother’s side, and the human embodiment of a golden retriever, looks and personality-wise.
+Jun Sutton was half Korean on his mother’s side, and the human embodiment of a golden retriever, looks and personality-wise.
 He picked up my half-eaten brownie and took a bite, spraying crumbs everywhere.

 "What's up?"